-The policy rationale for supporting innovation and entrepreneurship in Bank Group projects has moved away from a narrow focus on market and government failures toward a much broader focus on other bottlenecks impeding innovation and entrepreneurship.
-In light of the achievement of stated objectives and outcomes or benchmarks, evaluative evidence suggests that World Bank-supported innovation and entrepreneurship projects perform as well as other Bank Group projects.
+The policy rationale for supporting innovation and entrepreneurship in Bank Group projects has moved away from a narrow focus on market and government failures toward a much broader perspective that integrates other bottlenecks impeding innovation and entrepreneurship.
+When looking at the achievement of stated objectives and outcomes or benchmarks, evaluative evidence suggests that World Bank-supported innovation and entrepreneurship projects perform as well as other Bank Group projects.
 On a portfolio basis, IFC's innovation-related projects performed just as well as projects without innovation components, generating financial and economic returns that were above IFC's benchmarks.
 The limited evaluated projects supporting innovation and entrepreneurship performed just as well as other MIGA projects.